 Christina's expert tip: If the weather is nice, bring your own picnic to the first platform and eat at one of the outdoor tables.

-Emerald Bay State Park on the southwest area of Lake Tahoe is home to park is home to Eagle Falls and Vikingsholm, a 38-room mansion that is one of the finest examples of Scandinavian architecture in the western hemisphere.
-The views from any part of the Bay are fantastic.
-The park contains the only island in Lake Tahoe, Fannette Island where a small teahouse was built by the owner of the Vikingsholm Castle.
-The park is accessible by State Route 89 near the southwest shore of the lake.
 Emerald Bay is one of Lake Tahoe's most photographed and popular locations.
-In 1969, Emerald Bay was recognized as a National Natural Landmark by the federal Department of the Interior.
-In 1994, California State Parks included the surrounding water of the bay as a part of the park, making Emerald Bay one of the first underwater parks of its type in the state, protecting the various wrecks and other items on the bay's bottom.
+Emerald Bay State Park on the southwest area of Lake Tahoe is home to the lake's famous Eagle Falls and Vikingsholm, a 38-room mansion that is one of the finest examples of Scandinavian architecture in the western hemisphere.
+The views from any part of the bay are fantastic.
+The park contains the only island in Lake Tahoe, Fannette Island, where a small teahouse was built by the owner of the Vikingsholm Castle.
 There are several camping areas in Emerald Bay including Eagle Point Campground, Bayview Campground and the boat-in campground on the West side of the bay.
-Parking around the bay is small and will cost you about $8 for the day.
 You can also access the popular Desolation Wilderness hiking and camping area from the Eagle Falls parking area.